amna-elsheikhmohamed/amna-elsheikhmohamed.github.io/README.md

 # Hi 👋!
 My name is Amna, and I'm a New Intern from the Digital Experience Department

+# Internship Weekly Summary

 ## Week 1

-**Sunday**
+### Sunday
+- **Team Introduction and Contract Signing**
-- Joined the team and signed the contract
+  The week began with an official introduction to the team and signing the internship contract.

+- **Tour of the National Museum**
+  I went on an immersive tour of the National Museum to familiarize myself with the exhibits, layout, and the visitor engagement techniques currently in place.

-- Toured the National Museum and completed 12 Engagement Observation sheets
+- **Visitor Engagement Observation Sheets**

-**Monday**
+  Completed 12 visitor engagement observation sheets by observing visitor interactions.
+This activity provided insights into how visitors respond to various exhibits, particularly multimedia ones, helping us gauge their engagement levels and identify areas for improvement.

+### Monday
+- **Visitor Feedback Survey**
-- Engaged with visitors and gathered feedback through a survey to understand their opinions on multimedia
+  Engaged with visitors and gathered feedback through a survey.
+The goal was to understand visitor opinions on the museum’s multimedia experiences.

-**Tuesday & Wednesday**
+### Tuesday & Wednesday
-- Learned Power BI to analyze the Excel sheet, named “Visitor Survey Analysis”
+- **Learning Power BI for Data Analysis**

-**Thursday**
+  Dedicated time to studying Power BI, focusing on creating an analysis of the multimedia survey data, titled “Visitor Survey Analysis.”
+Through tutorials and practice, I learned how to use Power BI's basic functionalities to visualize the feedback data.

+### Thursday
+- **GitHub and Weekly Vlog**
-- Created an account on GitHub and made a simple vlog about my week
+  Created a GitHub account and made a simple vlog to recap my week’s activities.
-- Wrote an overview report about the Power BI report

-**Lessons Learned**
+- **Report Drafting**
+  Drafted a report using the insights from the Visitor Survey Analysis conducted in Power BI.

+---

+## Lessons Learned
 - From Power BI:
   - Learned how to clean and sort the data.
-  - Learned how to unpivot columns.
+  - Practiced unpivoting columns.
-  - Discovered silent visualization; it’s interactive and enhances graphics.
+  - Discovered silent visualization, which enhances interactivity and makes graphics more engaging.

-**Challenges**
-- Not entirely sure if I cleaned the data correctly.

-**Conclusion**
+## Challenges
+- Initially unsure if the data was cleaned correctly, but received guidance from Tooba to confirm the process.
+- Some visitor feedback was challenging to visualize effectively, particularly complex textual responses.
+This made it difficult to present insights clearly and concisely.

+## Conclusion
-I'm excited to learn more about Power BI, and working with real data was very beneficial.
-I hope to take a course to deepen my knowledge.
-Visiting the museum as an intern felt different because I focused on learning the technologies in the museum rather than just the historical aspects.
+Working with real data in Power BI has been a valuable experience, and I’m eager to further develop my skills in this tool, potentially through a dedicated course.
+While I have visited the museum before, being here as an intern has shifted my focus toward learning about the museum’s technologies rather than solely its historical content.

 **All the tools I used**
 <p align="left">